-Service bonds represent an idea put forward as an instrument for mobilization of funds to finance the production and expansion of public services.
+Usufruct/service bonds represent an idea put forward in the form of a proposed instrument for mobilization of funds to finance the production and expansion of public services.
 This idea has not yet been tested or applied in any Muslim country.